Generic Name: pimecrolimus (PIM-e-KROE-li-mus)

 - Pimecrolimus should not be used in CHILDREN younger than 2 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using pimecrolimus while you are pregnant.
-It is not known if pimecrolimus is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while you are using pimecrolimus.

 Possible side effects of pimecrolimus: